 Now that you’ve chosen your favorite water shoes, you’ll need to care for them properly to get your money’s worth.
 Here are a few tips:

-- Rinse your shoes after each wearing with cold water.
+- Rinse your shoes with cold water after each pair of wearing them.

 - If the shoe has a removable sole, remove it and rinse it separately.